 Q: Are there any food or drink specialties to try in these destinations?

 A: Each destination has its own local specialties to try, but some general Apulian specialties include orecchiette pasta, burrata cheese, and local wines such as Primitivo and Negroamaro.
+See my street food tour in Bari review too.

 Q: Can I visit the beach on a day trip from Bari?